 When you have locs, regardless of the type, there are things you should and should not do.
 To keep your hair healthy, you need a routine that keeps your hair clean and moisturized to obtain the desired results.
 Once you get into a routine, caring for your hair becomes easier.

 Moisturize Your Hair

 Moisturizing your locs is important to prevent breakage and ripping.
 Dry locs will be brittle, which makes them susceptible to breakage.
 It's important to find natural moisturizing products, such as Aloe vera, coconut oil, and avocado oil.
 These moisturizers promote healthy hair growth and keeps your hair soft and hydrated.

-Before you go to bed for the night, use a hair scarf to wrap your locs but not too tight because you will do more harm than damage.
+Before you go to bed for the night, use a hair scarf to wrap your locs.
+Make sure the scarf is not too tight because you will do more harm than damage.
 Wrapping your locs at night prevents lint and other debris from becoming entangled in your hair.
-Keeping your hair covered at night prevents sebum, the natural oils your scalp produces, from escaping and making your locs frizzy.
+Keeping your hair covered at night prevents the production of sebum, the natural oils your scalp produces, from escaping and making your locs frizzy.

 Keep Your Locs Clean

 Keeping your hair clean is the key to healthy hair.
 You should shampoo your hair every two weeks, depending on the number of styling products you use on a daily basis.
 Using a variety of styling products creates an accumulation of buildup which can give your hair an overly greasy, unsightly appearance.
 Using a light moisturizer can help reduce the amount of buildup your hair accumulates, so you can wash it less.

 Although washing your locs can help keep them from becoming tangled and interlocked, you still need to separate them, especially if you have freedom locs.
 Separating your dreads on a daily basis will help with their formation.